weaveworks/ignite/docs/cli/ignited/ignited_gitops.md

 ### Options inherited from parent commands

 ```
+      --ignite-config string    Ignite configuration path; refer to the 'Ignite Configuration' docs for more details
       --log-level loglevel      Specify the loglevel for the program (default info)
       --network-plugin plugin   Network plugin to use.
 Available options are: [cni docker-bridge] (default cni)
       --runtime runtime         Container runtime to use.
 Available options are: [docker containerd] (default containerd)